rysonw/iSweat/README.md

 ### Overview/Home Page

-Here is the landing page:
+Here is the Home Page:

 ![Home Page](https://user-images.githubusercontent.com/91065673/186503404-968cc353-868c-4a22-8317-564b574808a7.png)